Alessandro-Trasatti/Heston_Simulation_Project_repo/README.md

 The class has the objective to reproduce in code the HestonModel;

 **Structure of the class**:
 In the <code>public</code> part it presents the customary parameter constructor as well as the getter methods.
-Moreover we have methods that code the drift term and diffusion term both for the underlying asset process $\{S_t\}_t$ and the varaince process $\{V_t\}_t$, defined as <code>const</code> methods as they are not modifying the current object, in those methods we throw an exception if the variance is negative and set it to zero if it's the case.
+Moreover we have methods that code the drift term and diffusion term both for the underlying asset process $\{S_t\}_t$ and the varaince process $\{V_t\}_t$, defined as <code>const</code> methods as they are not modifying the current object, in those methods we throw an exception if the variance is negative.
 In the <code>private</code> part we can find the attributes that code
 $$k, \theta, \sigma_V, \rho, S_0, V_0, r.$$